11 Bokeh

 When is a bokeh good or bad?
 A good bokeh is often described as smooth, soft or dreamy; a bad bokeh as nervous, busy or harsh.
 However, whether you find a bokeh smooth or boring or another one nervous or energetic is highly subjective, and creating a bokeh that matches your main subject is part of the art of photography.

 Technically, there are both qualitative and quantitative aspects of the bokeh.
 Qualitative aspects involve the scene, the lighting, and the lens.
 Some lenses have a reputation for creating a beautiful bokeh, while others are known for introducing unwanted patterns such as hard edges, outlines, or onion rings around highlights.
-Some of these are attributed to imperfections in lens making, as for some aspheric lenses.
+Some of these are attributed to imperfections in lens making, particularly with aspherical lenses [Etchells 2014].

 On the quantitative side, the bokeh depends on the degree of blurring, which we can calculate using the formulas developed for the depth of field.
 For this, we will have a look at out of focus highlights.